jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 ## @starting-style

-- lets you define starting values for an element, which will take effect when the element's box is (re)created
+- lets you define starting values for an element, which can be used for transitions when the element is first drawn (either from being inserted into the DOM, or moved from `display: none` to visible)
+    - `@starting-style` rules aren't applied when removing the element
-- in this example, `background-color` will transition from transparent to green when the element is inserted
+- in this example, `background-color` will transition from transparent to green when the element is inserted into the page

 ```css
 .alert {